2007 Appalachian State vs. Michigan football game: Statistical summary

 Appalachian State quarterback Armanti Edwards completed 17 of 23 passes for 227 yards, three touchdowns, and two interceptions while averaging 9.9 yards per throw.
 Kevin Richardson led the team in rushing yards, running the ball 24 times for 88 yards, and Edwards was second on the team with 17 rushes for 62 yards and one touchdown.
 Edwards accounted for all four Mountaineer touchdowns.
 Dexter Jackson led the team in receiving, catching three passes for 98 yards and two touchdowns; he also had one carry for 19 yards.

 Michigan quarterback Chad Henne completed 19 of 37 passes for 233 yards, with an average of 6.3 yards per throw; he threw one touchdown and one interception.
 Mike Hart, who missed almost two quarters due to a thigh injury, led Michigan in rushing, recording 188 yards and three touchdowns on 23 carries.
 Greg Matthews led the Wolverines in receiving, accounting for 68 yards and one touchdown on seven catches.

-Pierre Banks led the Mountaineers in tackles, recording 12 tackles overall.
+Pierre Banks led the Mountaineers in tackles, recording 12 total tackles.
 Banks also recorded the only sack for the Mountaineers and recovered a fumble.
 Corey Lynch finished second with 11 tackles, as well as blocking a kick.
 Leonard Love recorded the only interception for the Mountaineers.
 For Michigan, Shawn Crable led the team with 10 tackles.
 Crable also forced a fumble and recorded 1.5 sacks.
 Chris Graham finished with 9 tackles, the second-most on the Wolverines.
 Brandent Englemon and Morgan Trent each intercepted a pass, while Tim Jamison, Terrance Taylor, and Will Johnson received full or partial credit for sacks.